JeffersonSchuertz/Testing-ground-for-Google-Tag-Manager/README.md

 These are the same script snippets in the files in this repository.
-However, in this project, the hosted site is connected to the GTM account code: GTM-WJNZHF4 So, You must change to your own GTM account
+However, in this project, the hosted site is connected to the GTM account code: GTM-WJNZHF4 So, You must change to your own GTM account.